-Identifying CCI: When identifying whether a contribution or activity should be reported as CCI it is important to ask, and be able to answer YES, to these two questions
+Identifying CCI: When identifying whether a contribution or activity should be reported as CCI it is important to ask, and be able to answer YES, to these two questions two is also YES, should be reported as social impact.

 1. Is it VOLUNTARY?